Racial Equity Learning Modules: Volume 1

-This DVD provides educators with 4 media-rich workshop presentations with video clips (PowerPoint), along with 4 Facilitator’s Guides (PDF), for ease of use.
+This DVD provides educators with 4 media-rich workshop presentations with video clips (PowerPoint), along with 4 Facilitator’s Guides (PDF).

 Recognizing that we are all great students of a culture that has reinforced inaccurate and inappropriate structures, Beyond Our Wildest Dreams: Racial Equity Learning (REL) focuses on the history, culture and identity that maintain and reinforce the systems of racism.
 A resource for educators, trainers & leaders, it supports individuals in identifying those systems and structures, taking personal initiative to make changes by naming and re-framing, and developing institutional outcomes for addressing and changing the system.

 Modules in Volume 1: